-Note: See "Interactions with Other MarkLogic Features" on page 110 for details about using element level security with SQL and semantic queries.
+See Section 6.14, "Interactions with Other MarkLogic Features" [84] for details about using element level security with SQL and semantic queries.

 Permissions on an element or property are similar to permissions defined on a document.
 Elements or properties may contain all supported datatypes.
 Search results and update built-ins will honor the permissions defined at the element level.
 Element level security is applied consistently across all areas of the MarkLogic Server, including reads, updates, query plans, etc.